codenameyau/dotfiles/reference/bash-sheet.md

  * `"${var/pattern/replacement}"`, `"${HOME/$USER/bob}"`, `"${PATH//:/ }"`
   . **Expand the value contained within the parameter `var` after replacing the given pattern with the given replacement string**.
 The pattern is a glob used to search for the string to replace within `var`'s value.
 The first match is replaced with the replacement string.
 You can double the first `/` to replace all matches: The third example replaces all colons in `PATH`'s value by spaces.
  * `"${var^}"`, `"${var^^}"`, `"${var^^[ac]}"`
   . **Expand the value contained within the parameter `var` after upper-casing all characters matching the pattern**.
-The pattern ''must'' be match a single character and the pattern `?` (any character) is used if it is omitted.
+The pattern "must" be match a single character and the pattern `?` (any character) is used if it is omitted.
 The first example upper-cases the first character from `var`'s value, the second upper-cases all characters.
 The third upper-cases all characters that are either `a` or `c`.
  * `"${var,}"`, `"${var,,}"`, `"${var,,[AC]}"`
   . **Expand the value contained within the parameter `var` after lower-casing all characters matching the pattern**.
 Works just like the upper-casing operation, only lower cases matching characters.